KKingsS17/iam-enterprise-simulation/access-governance/docs/risk-classification.md

 # Access Risk Classification

 ## Purpose

 This document defines access risk levels based on privilege, data sensitivity, and potential business impact.
-It supports governance, audit, and access review processes.
+It establishes a standardized risk model to support governance controls, audit processes, and periodic access reviews.

-# Risk Classification Criteria
+## Risk Classification Criteria

 Access is classified based on the following factors: